Ahilan0718/Arduino-elevator-design/README.md

 - <mark>Pull-down resistors</mark> should be connected between the digital pin and the GND pin of the Arduino.

-- <mark>Current-limiting resistors</mark> should be connected between the cathode leg of the LEDs and the GND pin of the Arduino to prevent frying of the resistors.
+- <mark>Current-limiting resistors</mark> should be connected between the cathode leg of the LEDs and the GND pin of the Arduino to prevent frying of the LEDs.

 - Ensure that the <mark>anode leg of the LEDs</mark> are connected to the corresponding digital pins(as enabled in the code) of the Arduino.